cs1302uga/cs1302-tutorials/unix/unix.md

 However, only some realize that the windowing system they're used to is only one way to interact with a computer.

-**NOTE:** Everyon'es shell prompt text might look a little different depending on system type and user customizations.
+**NOTE:** Everyone's shell prompt text might look a little different depending on system type and user customizations.
 Therefore, we will use the convention of denoting the prompt with a single `$`.
 Lines in this tutorial that begin with a single `$`, therefore, are examples of commands that can be typed at a